 - Set the Review options in the option menu (the options menu can be opened or closed by clicking on the Hide/Show Options button in the header).
 The following options can be set:

-Client - Select a client name from the dropdown menu (an admin can also enter a new client name).
-If not client list is provided your current company name becomes the default.
+Client - Select a client name from the dropdown menu (an Admin can also enter a new client name).
+If no client list is provided your current company name becomes the default.
+Note that "Client" my be replaced by an alternate category as a configuration setting.

-- To add files to the review click on the Add Files button.
 You may then drag and drop the files from your OS file browser or click to select the files that you wish to upload.
-The files will be displayed in the Upload menu and once you have all the files you want displayed, click the Upload button to initiate the uploading.
+The files will be displayed in the Upload menu and once you have all the files you want displayed, click the Upload Files button to initiate the uploading.

 - Delete a file by selecting Delete from the file action menu.